yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ~~~
 {: #app2app-w-brokers-and-browser title="App2App with brokers and browser" }

-Since OAuth Brokers url's are not claimed by any native app, requests targeting them (OAuth requests and redirect_uri responses) are handled by a web browser.
+Since OAuth Brokers' urls are not claimed by any native app, requests targeting them (OAuth requests and redirect_uri responses) are handled by a web browser.

-## Impact of using a web browser
+## Negative impact of using a web browser

 Using a web browser degrades the user experience in several ways: